-

 This colloquium series will focus on Japan's relationship with China and Korea and the historical controversies that are central to their deteriorating political relationship.
 The series speakers will address the following questions: What are the historical roots of these controversies?
 How did post-war Japanese foreign policy effect and was effected by Japan's handling of its militaristic past?
 What is the nature of domestic politics of these three countries that politicizes these historical issues and influences their responses to one another?

 Each of the speakers in this series has been asked to address a specific aspect of Japan's relations.
-Ambassador Kitaoka will address the diplomatic challenges facing Japan today.
+Professor Iriye will address how Japan's post war relationship with its neighboring countries was greatly influenced by the international politics of the time, especially the looming rivalry between Soviet Union and U.S.

 Philippines Conference Room